isomerpages/ogp/_careers/software-engineering.md

 We look for people who:

-* Have a demonstrated ability to build software - Prior work and personal projects count for much more than specific degrees.
+* Have a demonstrated ability to build software - Prior work and personal projects count for much more than specific degrees

-* Write code to solve abstract programming problems - Clear thinking, the ability to debug, and understanding the limits of an approach matter much more than getting the “correct” answer.
+* Write code to solve abstract programming problems - Clear thinking, the ability to debug, and understanding the limits of an approach matter much more than getting the “correct” answer

-* Talk and reason about code with other engineers - We work as a team so you need to be able to not just solve problems, but have other people understand your solutions.
+* Talk and reason about code with other engineers - We work as a team so you need to be able to not just solve problems, but have other people understand your solutions

-* Take initiative to make things happen - Our job is to push for change in government, so we need to challenge the status quo and not wait for instruction.
+* Take initiative to make things happen - Our job is to push for change in government, so we need to challenge the status quo and not wait for instruction

 * Want to work for the public good - We are public servants, we serve the public.
 This sometimes means ignoring political pressures and misguided policies.
-We need people who will push back if something is not in the public interest.
+We need people who will push back if something is not in the public interest

 Overall we look for people who have ability, initiative, good communication, and strong values.